ogarcia138/predictingCryptoMarketTrends-/README.md

 1. Aggregating Sentiment

-      -We take individual VADER scores (positive, negative, neutral, compound) and compute daily or hourly averages to reflect overall market mood.
+      -We take individual FinBERT scores (positive, negative, neutral, compound) and compute daily or hourly averages to reflect overall market mood.

       -In some cases, weighted average (e.g., weighting sentiment by social media engagement or trading volume) may better capture the influence of major posts or tweets.